 |---|---|---|---|---|

-| CLAUDE.md | Declarative knowledge — what and why | Facts the model needs every time | Loaded every session | Team topology, quarterly priorities, decision log |
+| CLAUDE.md | Declarative knowledge — what and why | Facts the model needs every session | Full load every session; target ≤200 lines | Team topology, quarterly priorities, decision log |

-| Skills | Procedural knowledge — how | Multi-step workflows triggered on demand | 30-50 tokens idle; full load on trigger | /deploy, /update-context, /write-rfc |
+| Skills (.claude/skills/) | Procedural knowledge — how | Multi-step workflows triggered on demand | ~100 tokens metadata at startup; full SKILL.md only when triggered | /deploy, /update-context, /write-rfc |

 | MCP Servers | External connectivity — live data | Real-time data from tools and databases | ~55K tokens for 5 servers + 58 tools | GitHub PRs, Jira tickets, Slack messages |